hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 In these situations the variant caller will represent the same variant two different ways, but by left-aligning it makes it so they are the same and should get less variants.

 For both steps we will be using the `vt` toolset.
-First we will move into the annotation directory:

-	$ cd results/annotation

-And now the command to decompose:
+First, the command to decompose:

 	$ vt decompose -s -o na12878_q20_annot_decompose.vcf na12878_q20_annot.vcf